SystemsApproach/sdn/uses.rst

     Access.

-Progress on *Software-Defined Radio Access Networks (SD-RAN)* lags software-defined broadband, with development still in the proof-of-concept stage.
+Progress on *Software-Defined Radio Access Networks (SD-RAN)* lags software-defined broadband, with early-stage systems starting to run in trial deployments.
 Disaggregating the RAN is a bigger challenge, but the payoff will likely be even larger, as it leads to a 5G-empowered edge cloud.
 We revisit SD-RAN in Chapter 9, but for a broad introduction to how 5G is being implemented according to SDN